 The ability of language to generate an unlimited number of meaningful novel messages that are not bound to the here and now, combined with the cognitive capacity to exploit these properties, allows human communication to be extraordinarily effective and versatile… and complicated in my view.

-I am always harping on about this and build it in to every staff training, but we learn how to speak from an early age by picking up all the signals around us, we learn about the structure of our mother tongue and how to write in school.
+We learn to speak from a very early age, which shapes and defines our communication.
+This is something I am always harping on about and build into almost all staff training programs.
+As babies we learn to communicate by picking up all the signals around us, we learn about the structure of our mother tongue and how to write in school.
 Many of us, also have to opportunity to learn the languages from other countries and cultures.
 Nevertheless, we do not have a class in ‘communication’ and all the subtleties that go with language, body language, the parts of communication that are conscious and unconscious and all the nuances that go with this.
 The complications of language – verbal and non-verbal cause arguments time and time again amongst people, both people who know each other and who don’t know each other.
-In families, and organisations alike an inability to understand and utilize communication effectively, causes things not to get done, because people don’t know how to ask or how to empower others through their communication.
+In families and organisations alike, an inability to understand and utilize communication effectively, and results in things not getting done, because people don’t know how to ask or how to empower others through their communication.
 On the frontline, staff don’t know how to ask customers/ clients what they need, or to pick of subtle cues of interest or disinterest in their customers.

-In fact, if people attend effective communication training there is often a knock on effect on their private and family lives, meaning people arrive happier to work in the first place, and are hence more productive.
+In fact, if people attend effective communication training there is often a knock-on effect on their private and family lives, meaning people arrive happier to work in the first place, and are therefore more productive.